ligi/docs/trezor-tech/translating.rst

 1. Register
 -------------

-Please register at `CrowdIn.com <https://crowdin.com/join>`_ and send a request email to `Support <https://satoshilabs.kayako.com/conversation/new/2>`_ with the subject “Translation TREZOR Wallet (Language)”.
+Please register at `CrowdIn.com <https://crowdin.com/join>`_ and send a request email to `our translations coordinator <mailto:translations@satoshilabs.com>`_ with the subject “Translation TREZOR Wallet (Language)”.

 2. Join translation project
 ---------------------------

-Our support will reply by sending you an invitation to the requested language.
+We will reply by sending you an invitation to the requested language.
 Please, Join TREZOR Wallet translation project in CrowdIn using the provided link and navigate to the requested language.
 The language in the example below is Czech.

 .. important:: Please keep in mind the language you are selecting is actually the language you are going to translate **INTO**, not FROM.
 You will be always translating from English.